julienlim/wildrydes-site/README.md

 # wildrydes-site

-#### Build a Serverless Web Application with AWS Lambda, Amazon API Gateway, Amazon S3, Amazon DynamoDB, and Amazon Cognito ####
+## Build a Serverless Web Application ##

-This set of artifacts were created as part of the self-guided [AWS Serverless Workshop](https://github.com/aws-samples/aws-serverless-workshops/).
+This set of artifacts were created as part of [building a serverless web application](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/) with AWS Lambda, Amazon API Gateway, Amazon S3, Amazon DynamoDB, and Amazon Cognito.
 Click on the [AWS Serverless Workshop](https://github.com/aws-samples/aws-serverless-workshops/) to try it for yourself.

 ## Overview ##
 The workshop solution uses the following AWS services: